Is one better than the other?

-When you need to invest in networking equipment, you want hardware that provides the most benefits.
-But figuring out the differences can be a headache.
+When you invest in networking equipment, you will want to go with the options that provide the most benefits for you.
+But figuring them out is not always easy.

 What Is a Modem?